Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Experiments and Results

 \subsubsection{Experiment Setup and Model Description}

-Consider pandemic robotic services in a city environment consisting of multiple delivery, disinfection, test, and treatment sub-tasks that require one or multiple robots to complete.
-The task requirements and agent capabilities are uncertain.
-We choose to include 8 types of tasks and 7 agent species in this illustration based on our investigation.
-These chosen tasks are a subset of the tasks we mentioned above at the beginning of this section.
-Note that some of the agents need a human operator.
+Consider pandemic robotic services in a city environment consisting of multiple delivery, disinfection, test, and treatment sub-tasks that require one or multiple agents to complete.
+The task-required capabilities and agent capabilities are modeled as random distributions.
+We choose to include 8 types of tasks and 7 agent species in our investigation, some of the agents needing a human operator.

 Applying the \modelrisk{} model to describe the problem of the pandemic robotic services, we first define 9 capability types according to the chosen tasks and agents in TABLE \ref{tab:capability_type}.